 Fortunately for me, those who seek my help have decided to seek a second opinion, and DO believe that there is something which can be done to improve their dog’s behaviour.
 And what I love even more, is the owners who recognise that not only is their dog causing them some problems, it is also unhappy with the situation itself, so they want to improve it for their dog’s sake.
 Ultimately there is an underlying reason for a dog’s behaviour.
 The severity of the behaviour will vary from dog to dog, but the reason is there.
 If you remove that reason, then the dog will no longer need to do that behaviour, or do it to the level it is currently doing.
 E.g. a dog thinks a postman is a danger, you prove to your dog that you can be trusted to decide what is safe and what isn’t, and show your dog that you aren’t scared of the postman, then the dog will not be scared of it either.
 If you have tried to make changes like this, then it is more than likely that you aren’t yet doing enough in other areas to convince your dog that it can trust in your decision… Consistency is important, as is doing enough of the right things.
 Unfortunately, not all dog trainers know what the right things are yet!

 If you want to help someone who believes that their dog is untrainable, then recommend to them that they read “The Dog Listener” by Jan Fennell, or get a local Dog Listener to help them.
-I am based in Essex, and visit people and their dogs in all of Essex, as well as parts of London, Kent, Hertfordshire and Suffolk.
+I am and Essex Dog Trainer, and as well as providing quality in home dog training in all of Essex, I also cover parts of London, Kent, Hertfordshire and Suffolk.
 For other dog listeners, see my Links page, click here.